osuCarl/Stanford-CS107-2017-2018-fall/a0/readme..txt

 "Search Tips".
 Check out the tips on this menu about forum searches.
 How would you search for posts that contain either bit or byte?
 ANSWER:
+Not enrolled, No access

 ----------------------
 QUESTION: Please read the CS107 Honor Code and Collaboration policy and sign your name below to indicate you have done so.
 (The web page is http://cs107.stanford.edu/collaboration.html)
-ANSWER: I have read and understood the policy: [Your Name Here]
+ANSWER: I have read and understood the policy: osuCARL

 NOW RETURN TO THE ASSIGN0 WRITEUP